RotherOSS/doc-otobo-installation/content/installation-docker.rst

 The configuration file *.env* is the interface that allows to set up the installation of OTOBO.
 *.env* is not created automatically, it must be created and edited by the user.

-Two template files are available in the newly created folder _otobo-docker_:
+Two template files are available in the docker compose working directory:

 ``.docker_compose_env_http``
     Provide HTTP via port 80.